Sep 5, 2023

 A stock market index, then, is a measurement of a market.
 Specifically, an index is a tool (like a magnifying glass) used to examine what’s happening in a stock market.
 The S&P 500 is one of the most widely used proxies for the overall health of the stock market—the stocks forming the S&P 500 represent roughly 80% of the market’s available market capitalization.

 The S&P 500 includes companies across the spectrum, from energy to health care.
-Here are the top 10 companies in the S&P 500 by index weight:
+Here are the top 10 companies in the S&P 500 by index weight as of September 2023:

 - Alphabet (class A)

 - Alphabet (class C)

 - Meta Platforms Inc (class A)

 - Berkshire Hathaway Inc. (class B)

 Most of these companies fall into three main sectors: information technology (28% of the S&P), consumer discretionary (12%), and communication services (8.4%).
 These three sectors account for almost half of the S&P 500.

 So, how do you invest in the S&P 500?
 For new investors, the best way is through an ETF or mutual fund.
 While there are some differences between the two that we’ll explain below, funds are a low-cost way to gain exposure to the S&P 500 and provide instant diversification to your portfolio.

 |Investor tip: When learning how to invest in the S&P 500, we recommend buying a fund over hand-picking individual stocks.
 Here’s why: passively buying and holding an index can produce better results than individual stocks. |